KirstChat/the-wee-norn-iron-box/README.md

 ### Code

 - [Bootstrap Documentation](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
-  - The Bootstrap Documentation was used to add different components to the project including a Navbar and Cards, as well as to add various Bootstrap classes to style different elements.
+  - The Bootstrap Documentation was used to add different components to the project including a Navbar, Toasts and Cards, as well as to add various Bootstrap classes to style different elements.

 - [Code Institute Full Stack Frameworks Boutique Ado Project](https://codeinstitute.net/)
   - The Boutique Ado project walkthrough from the Code Institute Full Stack Development course was used as a guide to help build this project, particularly the section on creating Stripe webhooks.